OctopusDeploy/blog/blog/2020-08/aws-fargate/index.md

 ### Create or use an existing VPC

-Fargate does not require a Virtual Private Cloud (VPC) so it is not necessary to create a new VPC, however using an existing VPC will work just fine.
+Fargate does not require a Virtual Private Cloud (VPC), so it is not necessary to create a new VPC; however, using an existing VPC will work just fine.
 This post assumes that you already have some knowledge of AWS and know how to create VPC if needed.

 ### Create or use existing Subnets